Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Malle's conjecture over function fields

-\begin{rem} The ``right" proof of Proposition~\ref{pr:stackycount} is the following.
-There is a Deligne-Mumford moduli stack $\XX$ for $G$-covers, every point of which has inertia group $Z_G$; for whatever field $K$ (or for that matter whatever base $\Spec \Z[1/|G|]$-scheme $S$) the $K$-rational points of $\XX$ are the $G$-covers over $K$.
-For any field $K$, the obstruction to a $K$-rational point of the coarse moduli space $\Hn_{G,n}^c$ lifting to a $K$-rational point of $\XX$ lies in $H^2(K,Z_G)$; when $K$ is finite, this cohomology group is trivial, so every $K$-rational point of the coarse moduli space actually parametrizes a $K$-rational $G$-cover.
-What's more, the set of $K$-rational points of $\XX$ over a $K$-rational point of $\Hn_{G,n}^c$ is a torsor for the cohomology group $H^1(K,Z_G)$; when $K$ is a finite field, this cohomology group has size $|Z_G|$.
+\begin{rem} The ``right" proof of Proposition~\ref{pr:stackycount} would be to say: there is a Deligne-Mumford moduli stack $\XX$ for $G$-covers, every point of which has inertia group $Z_G$; for whatever field $k$ of characteristic not dividing $|G|$, the $k$-rational points of $\XX$ are the $G$-covers over $k$.
+For any field $k$, the obstruction to a $k$-rational point of the coarse moduli space $\Hn_{G,n}^c$ lifting to a $k$-rational point of $\XX$ lies in $H^2(k,Z_G)$; when $k$ is finite, this cohomology group is trivial, so every $k$-rational point of the coarse moduli space actually parametrizes a $k$-rational $G$-cover.
+What's more, the set of $k$-rational points of $\XX$ over a $k$-rational point of $\Hn_{G,n}^c$ is a torsor for the cohomology group $H^1(k,Z_G)$; when $k$ is a finite field, this cohomology group has size $|Z_G|$.
+This is essentially the argument of \cite[Cor 2.3.4]{behrend:thesis} (ascribed by Behrend to Serre.)

 The reason for not relying on this argument in the present case is merely because the construction of the Deligne-Mumford moduli stack of $G$-covers is carried out in unpublished work of Wewers~\cite{wewers} and because we don't want to give the impression that the results of the present paper depend in a critical way on theorems about stacks.
 It is certainly true, however, that the stack point of view is the most illuminating way to think about the technical difficulties arising from the case where $G$ has nontrivial center. \end{rem}